Table of Contents

 Abbreviations, item directions, insurance providers and patient event types are treated as a special kind of system-specific data i.e. they are editable on the primary, but only synced to sites having at least one active dispensary store.

-Prescribers are also treated as a special kind of store-specific data, like patients i.e. they are editable in any active dispensary store on their home site, synced back to the primary server, and shared with dispensary stores on other sites where they've previously prescribed.
+Prescribers are also treated as a special kind of store-specific data, like patients i.e. they are editable in any active dispensary store on their home site, synced back to the central server, and shared with dispensary stores on other sites where they've previously prescribed.

 Transferring patients/prescribers to a different home store